 Every now and then someone writes a book that sets the record straight, and the world is never the same again.
 They communicate a powerful truth like no one else can (or at least has up until that point).
 David Bentley Hart’s That All Shall Be Saved is such a book.

-I honestly believe that God will use this book (and two of the books Hart recommends—Thomas Talbott's The Inescapable Love of God, and Grace Saves All: The Necessity of Christian Universalism by David Artman) to reform the Catholic, Protestant, and Orthodox Churches, and cause many who do not know God to begin to seek him.
+I honestly believe that God will use this book (and four other books that Hart has spoken approvingly of—Thomas Talbott's2 The Inescapable Love of God, Once Loved Always Loved by Andrew Hronich, Grace Saves All: The Necessity of Christian Universalism by David Artman, and Destined for Joy by Alvin F. Kimel3) to reform the Catholic, Protestant, and Orthodox Churches, and cause many who do not know God to begin to seek him.

 Out of all the books that have been written over the last 100 years, That All Shall Be Saved will prove to be one of the most important.
 (And I'm talking about all fields, including economics, philosophy and science; meaning it will have a bigger impact on the world for good than almost any other recent book.)

 The following interview is about why Augustine's view of God came to dominate western theology.

 And here is an interview about Hart's translation of the New Testament.